7 Simple Ways to Help Kids Pray With Confidence

 2. Let your children see you praying.

 Do your kids ever see you praying?
 Early in the morning, when they crawl out of their beds, will they accidentally stumble upon you praying?
 Do they hear you praying before meals?
 Or when you are facing a major decision?
-Or when you are overwhelmed?
-Or when you are thankful?
+Do they see you praying when you are overwhelmed or when you are thankful?

 3. Set aside time to intentionally pray with your children.

 Set aside time each day to intentionally pray with your children and for your children.
 Maybe this happens after family Bible study each day, before they leave for school each morning, or in the quietness of the night before bedtime.
-Use this time to start instructing them in how to pray.
+Use this time to start teaching and help kids pray with confidence.

 4. Make time for spontaneous prayer.

 Have you lost the car keys again?
 Stop and pray aloud with your kids about it.
 Then, when God helps you to find them, thank Him!
 Did you just receive news that a friend is sick?
 Stop and pray about it!

 5. Use a visual model to show them how easy prayer can be.